IIITLucknowSWEngg/CSAICSBTeam017/Assignment/Test.md

   Scenario: Successful peer-to-peer transaction
-    Given a registered user has sufficient wallet balance When the user initiates a transaction to another user Then the transaction should be processed successfully And the recipient's wallet should be updated
+    Given a registered user has sufficient wallet balance When the user initiates a transaction to another Gpay User Then the transaction should be processed successfully And the recipient's wallet should be updated
 ```